top of page

 Seals

-Huge numbers of sapphire work pieces and wafers are polished each month with abrasive to provide flat and smooth surfaces.
-Sapphire is used for cell phone camera lenses, smart watch crystals, LED wafers and semiconductor wafers.
+Sapphire is used for cell phone camera lenses, smart watch crystals, LED and semiconductor wafers.
 Other very hard semiconductor wafers include silicon carbide and gallium nitride.
-Also, hard steel or ceramic industrial seals are flat lapped with abrasive.

 Abrasive Islands Prevent Workpiece Hydroplaning